UDST/urbansim_templates/docs/_source_latest/model-steps.rst

 Template APIs
 =============

 The following templates are included in the core package.
+ModelManager can also work with templates defined elsewhere, as long as they follow the specifications described in the design guidelines.

 OLS Regression